-Over the past two months I have been out in the field at Fort Monroe National Monument capturing a lot of wildlife and nature photography images.
+Over the past two months I have been out in the field at Fort Monroe National Monument.
+I have spent a lot of time capturing tons of wildlife and nature photography images.
 Fort Monroe National Monument is located at the tip of the Virginia Peninsula in Hampton, Virginia.
-I have spent quite a bit of time at Fort Monroe, even spending a one full day there from sunrise to sunset.
-I have been fortunate to photograph a variety of birds as well as different compositions of sunrises and a sunset at Fort Monroe.
-The potential for wildlife photography and nature photography is very good, as usually every time I photograph there, I see something new such as a different species of bird or a different composition for a sunrise or even a sunset.
+I have even spent a full day there from sunrise to sunset.
+I have been fortunate to photograph a variety of birds.
+In addition, I have photographed many different compositions of sunrises and a sunset at Fort Monroe.
+The potential for wildlife photography and nature photography is very good.
+Every time I photograph there, I see something new, a different species of bird or a different composition for a sunrise or even a sunset.

 Sunrise Photography at Fort Monroe

 There are a variety of potential sunrise compositions that can be found along the beaches at Fort Monroe National Monument.
-The sunrise compositional elements that are located at Fort Monroe include the jetty rocks, fishing piers, sandbars at low tide, beach grass, and of course, sand and the water.
-The sunrise photography at Fort Monroe has given me many different opportunities to find a different type of sunrise image each time I have photographed the sunrise there.
+There are many sunrise compositional elements that are located at Fort Monroe.
+These include the jetty rocks, fishing piers, sandbars at low tide, beach grass, and of course, sand and the water.
+The sunrise photography at Fort Monroe has provided me many different opportunities to find diverse scenes on each visit.

-The beaches at Fort Monroe are right near the channel of the mouth of the Hampton Roads and the Chesapeake Bay.
-Therefore, one of the most interesting compositional elements that I have found are the cargo ships, tankers, fishing boats and sailboats that are often in the channel in the early morning, and I have begun to include some of these boats and ships into my sunrise compositions.
-I believe that, with being here in the Hampton Roads of Virginia area, including in the images some of the commercial ships or local fishing boats that travel the area could have good potential for conservation related images for conservation organizations in Hampton Roads and/or Virginia.
+Fort Monroe beaches are right near the channel of the mouth of the Hampton Roads and the Chesapeake Bay.
+Therefore, one of the most interesting compositional elements that I have found are the cargo ships, tankers, fishing boats and sailboats that are often in the channel in the early morning.
+I started incorporating these subjects into some of my sunrise compositions.

 Bird Photography at Fort Monroe

 Being in the field at Fort Monroe National Monument weekly for the last two months has provided me many opportunities for wildlife photography, especially birds.
-I have photographed and observed a diverse amount of bird species over these last two months at Fort Monroe National Monument.
-Of course, there are about 8 pairs of ospreys nesting along the Mill Creek of Fort Monroe, and the osprey are often seen flying around Fort Monroe as well as hanging out at their nesting platforms and on top of light poles.
-Shorebirds that I have observed and photographed at the beaches and along the rocky shoreline of the Hampton Roads include ruddy turnstones, sanderlings, spotted sandpiper, and a pair of American oystercatchers with their one chick.
+I have photographed and observed a diverse amount of bird species over these last two months.
+There are about 8 pairs of ospreys nesting along the Mill Creek side of Fort Monroe.
+The osprey are often seen flying around Fort Monroe as well as hanging out at their nesting platforms and on top of light poles.
+I have observed and photographed several species of shorebirds at the beaches and along the rocky shoreline.
+Some of these shorebirds include ruddy turnstones, sanderlings, spotted sandpiper, and a pair of American oystercatchers with their one chick.